digitsensitive/juno/README.md

 You will find a boilerplate.

 Basically, only three functions are required.
-The `init()` function can be used to initiate the color palette, load the sprites and define variables.
+The `init()` function can be used to initiate the color palette, load the sprites or the json map file and define variables.
 With the `update()` function parameters are adjusted and the `render()` function draws your masterpieces.